 I am working to begin a movement to change the business model of the music industry … from the ground up.
-Read how below:
+Here’s how:

 We love the PRO’s (BMI, ASCAP and SESAC), they have helped so many artists for decades.
 But as the world of music entered the digital age, ALL the business models have adjusted EXCEPT venue licensing.
 Why does this matter?
 There are no more CD music chains left in America, computers and cars no longer have CD slots.
 It has become almost impossible for most songwriters and performers to make a living, and digital streams pay virtually (no pun intended) nothing.

+The FACT: unless an artist is in front of an audience they can not sell their CDs and Tshirts.
 Hanging on to the current model of venue licensing is the same as the phone industry clinging to the rotary phone.
 It doesn’t work, and the PROs have no idea what songs are being performed and the songwriters are not getting paid.
+Change must happen.